 Community Assistance Grants Scheme encourages the development of initiatives in the community in line with Council’s vision, Wellington 2030, and the Council Plan.
 It aims to build on community capacity, encourage participation in cultural development and support community initiatives that promote participation and working together to maintain our community assets.

-Community Assistance Grant applications are made available for not for profit community groups looking for funding of $2,001 – $5,000.
-15 June – 1 August 2017.
+Community Assistance Grant applications are made available for not for profit community groups looking for funding of $2,001 – $5,00 in the following categories:

 For further information on grant categories, please visit Wellington Shire Council Community Assistance Grants page.